flarum/docs/user/components.md

-## Installing PHP, MySQL Server, Apache2, and all other depenancies.
+## Installing PHP, MySQL Server, Apache2, and all other dependancies.

 **PLEASE NOTE**: We will _ONLY_ be covering the **installation** of these components.